-Distance Learning Program
+Distance Learning at WPI

-In 1979, WPI's commitment to active, lifelong learning prompted the creation of a partnership between several academic departments and WPI's Academic Technology Center to serve adult students who cannot attend class on campus.
-Distance students apply for admission to WPI utilizing the same processes and services as campus based students.
+For more than thirty years, WPI has delivered high-quality distance eduction to graduate students around the world.
+Our first distance programs were available on videotape; the Internet now provides access to course work, professor's, and fellow students.
+Distance student apply for admission to the WPI program of their choice as there is no differentiation between campus and online programs.
 Once admitted to WPI, students may take any distance course that is appropriate to their WPI program.
 All students can take distance courses and, within a given program's requirements, can combine on campus and distance courses.